 Customer engagement is as important as gaining a customer in the business.
 In this enormous pool of people, how do you keep track of each user to provide them with the perfect content at the ideal time?

-Drip email campaigns comprise a set of emails that are sent out automatically on a schedule.
-The first email is sent out when a new user signs up, which can be a welcome email; the next email follows within 3 days.
+Drip email campaigns comprise a certain set of email that are sent out automatically on a schedule.
+The first email is sent out importantly high when a new user signs up, which can be an excited welcome email; the next email follows a response within 3 days.
 Then it can be on the weekend and followed with weekly updates along with the important ones.
-Many times, drip campaigns are triggered based on user behavior.
-These campaigns often go by the name of behavioral emails such as drip marketing, automated email campaigns, lifecycle emails, autoresponders, and marketing automation.
+Many times, drip campaigns are triggered based on user behavior eventually taking familiar competition into consideration.
+These campaigns probably often go by the exclusive members name of behavioral emails such as drip marketing, automated email campaigns, lifecycle emails, autoresponders, and marketing automation.

 What are drip email campaigns?